At The Wells Free School we will provide further enrichments as a timetabled part of the school day:

 Modern Foreign Language Teaching from R to Y6

 TWFS curriculum is distinctive in its commitment to enrich children’s learning through the addition of regular MFL sessions.
-Tunbridge Wells plays host to a wide number of small immigrant communities, whose experiences and language skills we look forward to capitalising on.
+Initially all the children are taking part in regular French lessons.

 10% Facilitated Child-Led Learning

-10% of the timetable will be given to the children to lead their learning in the direction of their own choice.
-This will be a time for children to develop their own interests and may involve working individually or in small groups.
-Of course what the children will really choose to work on will be up for them to decide, but might be along the lines of:
+10% of the timetable is given to the children to lead their learning in the direction of their own choice.
+This is a time for children to develop their own interests and involves working individually or in small groups.
+What the children choose to work on will be up for them to decide, but could be along the lines of:

-There will be very high expectations of the children's outcomes in these sessions and children will be expected to present their work to the class on completion.
+There is a high expectation of the children's outcomes in these sessions and children will present their work to the class on completion.
 Exceptional work will be presented in assembly.

 Trips will be made manageable and affordable, wherever possible using our own community as a base from which to explore.
-We are extremely lucky that within a 30 mile radius of our locality we can access a wide range of sites to visit; from castles and museums, to the coast and even London.
+We are extremely lucky that our locality means we can access a wide range of sites; from castles and museums, to the coast and London.

 Community-led enrichment programme